solo-io/unik/docs/debug/debug.md

+# Debugging status

+## VMware
+VMware offers a gdb stub that you can use for live gdb debugging, but it is hard to debug on boot, as there is no way to wait for the debugger.

+## VirtuaBox
+The have their own debugger.
+I did not find a working gdb stub for 64 bit guests.
+I only use it when i have to.

+## QEMU
+Best debugging support, gdb stub and suspends boot.

-Debugging tips
+# Debugging tips

+In general whenever I had a problem, I tried to emulate the conditions of the problem in Qemu, as it offers the best debugging experience:
-You can use QEMU to source level debugging.
-Use different qemu configurations to simulate different hypervisors. this is usefull to test that various drivers work as expected.
+- You can use QEMU to source level debugging.
+- Can use different qemu configurations to simulate different hypervisors (this is usefull to test that various drivers work as expected).
+- Can wait for debugger to debug boot problems
+- Easy command line workflow

 # To run QEMU similar to VirtualBox: